msalehisedeh/flexible-table/README.md

 Upgraded into-pipes version.

 # Version 1.5.1
 Provided **configAddon** attribute to include additional control items along side the print and configuration buttons.
-Consider a situation where you want to have a add row to a table inside a table expandable row. in such a case you would want to place the buttons in right place for each table. to make this happen, create a ng-template for the additional controls and pass a reference to it to the corresponding table thruog **configAddon** attribute,
+Consider a situation where you want to have a add row to a table inside a table expandable row. in such a case you would want to place the buttons in right place for each table. to make this happen, create a ng-template for the additional controls and pass a reference to it to the corresponding table thruogh **configAddon** attribute.
+For example, You can use the **configAddon** to give information about filtering operations and print policy or for any other reaon you see it fit.

 # Version 1.4.7
 Upgraded to latest version of into-pipes and introduced **onCellContentEdit** event which will be triggered when cell content is editted.
 To make a cell editable, use format attribute of header meta-data.
 Look at documentation of into-pipes to decide if you want to fomat a field into a text, a checkbox, a select dropdown or any other formats.
 If you want to format a cell in a special way that is not supported by into-pipes, you will need to create a custom component and register.
 For example, lets say you want to displlay a link and the link href should point to somewhere with other parameters in the road.
 You would need to import **ComponentPool**, create your format component, and register it.
 You will then have to register it and use the registered component name as a format rule.
 When a cell content is edited, you will receive onCellContentEdit event where you will have opportunity to save the changed cell content in your data source.